No1rek/main/README.md

-There will listed all projects I make for practice and demonstration purposes.
+There are listed all projects I make for practice and demonstration purposes.

 1. Kaggle Foursquare Location Matching
 NLP, Fuzzy string matching, Name matching, ANN